TYPE DESIGN INFORMATION PAGE last updated on Sat Dec 9 04:02:08 EST 2023

 In 2003, he released the absolutely gorgeous "modern" sans Eunoia (which has a unicase weight), and the quirky sans family Preface (2003; Preface Thin is a hairline weight; Preface Light is free at FontShop).
 In 2003, he also published the mmonowidth unicase family Panoptica (2003), which includes styles called Regular, Sans, Egyptian, Doesburg and Octagonal, to name a few.

-In 2005, he created Nicholas, a serif family, which is the headline version of Goodchild.
+In 2004, he released Nicholas, a Jensonian serif family, which is the headline version of Goodchild.

 Additions in 2006 include Softmachine (VAG Rounded/comic book style family).
 Sexy type from Toronto is an article by Erin Kobayashi about Shinn's work published in the Toronto Star on April 15, 2007.
 Nick Shinn designed the type for the redesign of The Globe and Mail in April 2007: Globe and Mail Text [look at the f], Globe and Mail Sans (or GM Sans), Globe and Mail News (or GM News).